Glynn, County Antrim: History

 St. Patrick is said to have built the Church of Gluaire around 435 A.D.
 Within the town limits, the remnants of a historic stone church can still be found.
 The county of Antrim was once divided into the districts of North Clandeboye and Glynns (Glynnes).
 The region was a vicarage in the Diocese of Connor and the ecclesiastical province of Armagh, and it was a gift from Marquess of Donegall.

 The village is then mentioned in a grant from King James I to Arthur Lord Chichester, Baron of Belfast, of his estates in Antrim, Down and Carrickfergus.
 This grant was dated 20 November 1620.
 In a later grant from King Charles II to Edward, Viscount Chichester, Glynn was mentioned as being part of the territory of Magheramorne.

-Written information exists that details how Sir John Chichester, governor of Carrickfergus, was beheaded by James MacSorley MacDonnell at a site on the eastern edge of the village.

-James MacDonnell and his men had made a feint on Carrickfergus town.
+In 1597, Sir John Chichester, governor of Carrickfergus, was beheaded by James MacSorley MacDonnell at a site on the eastern edge of the village.
+MacSorley MacDonnell and his men had made a feint on Carrickfergus town.
 They were then pursued to the glen of Altrackyn, some five miles (8 km) from Glynn.
-Sir John was captured and his men were nearly cut to pieces.
-Later in the day, Sir John was beheaded by James MacDonnell on a stone.
-It is documented that this event occurred in November 1597.
+Chichester was captured and his men were nearly cut to pieces.
+Later in the day, Chichester was beheaded by MacSorley MacDonnell on a stone.
 A 'standing stone' still stands to this day, approximately one mile east of the village.